radekstepan/therabench/README.md

     ```bash
     yarn eval:run
     ```
-    This runs your candidate model against the generated scenarios, has the expert model score each response, and saves results to `packages/eval-engine/data/results.json`.
+    This runs your candidate model against the generated scenarios, has the expert model score each response, and saves results to `packages/eval-engine/data/results`.

-3.  **View and analyze results**:
+### 2. Transcript & Faithfulness Evaluation

+To evaluate how well a model grounds its answers in a specific transcript (RAG-style evaluation):

+1.  **Create a transcript questions file** (e.g., `data/transcripts.json`):
+    ```json
+    {
+      "questions": [
+        {
+          "id": "transcript_1",
+          "category": "Transcript",
+          "difficulty": "High",
+          "title": "Session Summary",
+          "context": "THERAPIST: How are you?
+CLIENT: I felt dizzy after taking the meds...",
+          "scenario": "Did the client report side effects?",
+          "rubric": {
+            "mustInclude": ["Dizziness"],
+            "mustAvoid": ["No side effects"]
+          }
+        }
+      ]
+    }
+    ```

+2.  **Run specific evaluation**:
     ```bash
+    yarn eval:run --file packages/eval-engine/data/transcripts.json
+    ```
+    This will calculate a **Faithfulness** score (0-100) specifically measuring hallucination rates and grounding.

+### 3. View Analysis

+1.  **Start Dashboard**:
+    ```bash
     yarn start
     ```
-    This launches the dashboard at `http://localhost:5173` where you can visualize scores, override ratings, add notes, and export the curated dataset.
+    This launches the dashboard at `http://localhost:5173`.

+    - **Leaderboard**: See "Faithfulness" alongside Safety and Empathy scores.
+    - **Drill-down**: Click a model to see its response.
+For Transcript questions, the source context will be displayed above the response for easy verification.